 The substantial influx of mortgages designed with the property investor in mind was arguably a fundamental driver of house prices in the UK for several years.
 Coupled with a strong economy at the time and a number of tax benefits for investors, it led to a boom in the property market.

-Low interest rates, interest-only mortgages and high loan to value ratios have all been marketing tools used by the banks to stimulate lending to the sector.
+Low interest rates, interest-only mortgages and high loan-to-value ratios have all been marketing tools used by the banks to stimulate lending to the sector.
 Whilst all have enabled people to enter the Buy to Let market more easily than ever, it has sadly created a few problems that today’s investors can (and should) avoid – unless of course, you are buying in cash.

 Points to consider before investing in Buy to Let Property: